zuplo/docs/docs/articles/background-loader.md

 :::

-Obviously, you don't want to incur the cost of an async cost load on every request so it's important to cache any config you load into your gateway.
+Obviously, you don't want to incur the cost of an asynchronous cost load on every request so it's important to cache any configuration you load into your gateway.
 However, sometimes this information is critical to keep very up to date so a traditional approach of awaiting cache expiry isn't sufficient.
-The BackgroundLoader will immediately return a cache entry if available, but also asynchronously load the config in the background to keep the cache up to date.
+The BackgroundLoader will immediately return a cache entry if available, but also asynchronously load the configuration in the background to keep the cache up to date.

-If the cache has not been refreshed and the current entry exceeds the TTL (Time to Live) specified in the constructor the `get` invocation will block while the data is loaded.
+If the cache hasn't been refreshed and the current entry exceeds the TTL (Time to Live) specified in the constructor the `get` invocation will block while the data is loaded.

-You get to specify the loading function, which is just a simple async function that can use `fetch`.
+You get to specify the loading function, which is just a simple asynchronous function that can use `fetch`.

 ```ts
 import { ZuploContext, ZuploRequest } from "@zuplo/runtime";